You'll enjoy the colorful history of Skagway Alaska starting with the Klondike Gold Rush.

 In August 1896, Skookum Jim, George Carmack and Dawson Charlie discovered gold in a tributary of the Klondike river called Rabbit creek.

 But Skookum Jim had claimed he struck gold before and those claims turned out to be false.
-So, this time, his claim wasn't believed.
+So, this time, folks didn't believe him.
+And because of that, it was a while before they took this gold strike claim seriously.

-And when it was discovered that his claim was true, Rabbit creek was renamed Bonanza creek.
+When they discovered his claim was true, they changed the name of Rabbit creek to Bonanza creek.

 Note: